 Punctuality.
 Attendance and punctuality are key components of overall professionalism.
-Despite the challenges of highway gridlock and the juggling of personal and professional schedules, it is an expectation for this course that students will attend every class meeting and will arrive to class on time.
-Attendance in this class is particularly critical to mastering the course objectives, as many of the test questions will be taken from the class lectures.
+Despite the challenges of Austin traffic and the juggling of personal and professional schedules, it is an expectation for this course that students will attend every class meeting and will arrive to class on time.
+Attendance in this class is particularly critical to mastering the course objectives.
 If an absence is expected, students should inform the professor in advance of the reason for the expected absence.